magichandra4-byte/ORM/README.md

 ## Date:

 ## AIM
-To develop a Django application to store and retrieve data from a Movies Database using Object Relational Mapping(ORM).
+To develop a Django Application to store and retrieve data from a E-Commerce Website Database for Amazon or Flipkart using Object Relational Mapping(ORM).

 ## ENTITY RELATIONSHIP DIAGRAM